rtocco/Senior-Project/README.txt

 was uploaded are my own.The database system is intended for educational purposes only.

+To Do List:

+   1. Implement an LRU replacement algorithm in the Buffer Manager.
+      Currently, the naive approach is used.

+   2. Implement non-quiescent checkpointing.

+   3. Modify deadlock detection to use a wait-die approach.
+Timeout is the current method.

+   4. Merge in the extensions:
+         - Indexing
+         - Sorting
+         - Improved buffer allocation
+         - Query Optimization

+   5. Extend the subset of SQL currently implemented.
+Right now, only the simple create, delete, update, and select statements are usable.

                       THE SIMPLEDB DATABASE SYSTEM
                   General Information and Instructions

 This document contains the following sections:
     * Release Notes